 When Should I Call My Agent?

-Answer: Most of the agents I know welcome calls from their clients, regardless of frequency.
-We are in the business of service, and that means taking care of our clients' needs and addressing concerns as they come up.
+When a buyer or seller asks, "Should I call my agent?" the answer is always yes.
+Most agents welcome calls from their clients, regardless of frequency.
+Real estate agents are in the business of service, and that means taking care of clients' needs and addressing concerns as they come up.

 Establish a Communication Plan Early

 - Daily or weekly telephone updates and conference calls.

 Reasons to Call Your Agent